Morris County (New Jersey) Property Tax Calculator 2026

 What property tax relief programs are available in Morris County?

-Residents may qualify for state-sponsored relief including the ANCHOR Program, Senior Freeze (PTR), and the newly implemented Stay NJ credits.
-Veterans and disabled citizens are also eligible for specific annual deductions.
+Residents may qualify for state sponsored relief including the ANCHOR Program, Senior Freeze (PTR), and the newly implemented Stay NJ credits.
+Veterans and disabled citizens are also eligible for specific $250 flat annual deductions applied directly to their baseline tax liability.

 Why did my Morris County property tax assessment change?